guangrei/zcache/README.md

 response_headers = req.response.get('headers')
 response_body = req.response.get('body')
 ```
-to make advance request you can create costum url object with other library, for example:
+to make advance request you can create custom url object with other library, for example:
 ```python
 from zcache import SmartRequest import requests